github-brenno-compass/.github/profile/README.md

 # Compass Github

-Olá, seja bem-vindo ao Compass Github Super App.
+Hello, welcome to the Compass Github Super App.

-Este documento apresenta todos os repositórios disponíveis para desenvolvimento.
-Além disso, temos alguns padrões necessários para o desenvolvimento das features.
-Então, fique atento.
+This document presents all the available repositories for development.
+Additionally, we have some necessary patterns for feature development.
+So, stay tuned.

-## Repositório
+## Repository

 ### Pull Request

-Para fazer um Pull Request verifique se seu projeto está seguindo os padrões do Clean Code.
-Você também pode executar o `swiftlint lint` no seu terminal e corrigir qualquer erro encontrado.
+To make a Pull Request, make sure your project is following the Clean Code standards.
+You can also run `swiftlint lint` in your terminal and fix any errors found.

 ### CI

-Os PRs são validados por uma série de Actions implementadas:
+PRs are validated by a series of implemented Actions:

 1. Swiftlint
 2. Build
 3. Code coverage tests
 4. Documentation **(Release only)**

-### Testes
+### Tests

-O projeto foi desenvolvido a partir de um Minimum Viable Project (MVP) que necessitou priorizar a integração do Super App em troca da implementação dos testes.
+The project was developed based on a Minimum Viable Project (MVP), which required prioritizing the integration of the Super App over test implementation.

-No entanto, a CI é capaz de acusar que os testes estão faltando e que é necessário implementá-los antes do PR ser aprovado.
+However, the CI can detect when tests are missing and require them to be implemented before the PR is approved.

-> Testes de UI não foram pensados para esse projeto.
-Caso exista discussões futuras, seria interessante utilizar testes de UI baseados em snapshots.
+> UI tests were not considered for this project.
+If there are future discussions, it would be interesting to use snapshot-based UI tests.

 ## Features

-O projeto está dividido nas seguintes features:
+The project is divided into the following features:

 - [GithubKit](https://github.com/github-brenno-compass/GithubKit)
 - [GithubUI](https://github.com/github-brenno-compass/GithubUI)